Jordan Lejuwaan • • 11 min read

-After a few weeks of cold showers you can up the ante to an ice bath.
-Get 2-3 bags of ice at your local convenience store and put them in a half-full bath tub.
-Wait until around two thirds is melted or that the water has reached your designated temperature (10 / 12 °C (50 / 59 °F)).
+After a few weeks of cold showers, you can up the ante to an ice bath.
+Get 2-3 bags of ice at your local convenience store and put them in a half-full bathtub.
+Wait until around two-thirds is melted or that the water has reached your designated temperature (10 / 12 °C (50 / 59 °F)).
 You can throw in a couple of handfuls of salt to speed up this process.

 As with the cold showers, try to relax as much as you can.
 Start out with around 10 minutes and increase exposure over time.
 If you feel uncomfortable or in doubt, get out.
-After this exercise make sure you do another body scan.
+After this exercise makes sure you do another body scan.

 It is normal to feel extra cold after a small period of time after the ice bath.
 This is called the after-drop.
-Take a hot glass of raw coca and keep your blood flowing by talking a walk.
+Take a hot glass of raw coca and keep your blood flowing by taking a walk.
 You’ll feel amazing after!

-Interview with Wim
+Rare, Classic HighExistence Interview with Wim

 Here is an interview I did with Wim while he was staying at The Valhalla Movement HQ.
-He speaks about the origins of the Wim Hof Method, and his vision of a world free of sickenss.
+He speaks about the origins of the Wim Hof Method, and his vision of a world free of sickness.